Hirschheda/FinanceTracker/README.md

 - Lambdas need an inline or managed IAM policy granting `dynamodb:PutItem`, `Query`, `Scan`, `UpdateItem`, `DeleteItem` on your DynamoDB table.
 - Cognito App Client must list your production callback URL(s) and use `Authorization code` grant with `openid`, `email`, `phone` scopes.
-- S3 bucket for static hosting should be private when fronted by CloudFront with OAC.

 ---